openhab/openhab-docs/ui/building-pages.md

 ### Dynamic Styling & Positioning using CSS `calc()`

-You can dynamically style and position elements by calculating their CSS porperties with the `calc()` function.
+You can dynamically style and position elements by calculating their CSS properties with the `calc()` function.
 The `calc()` function is able to perform math (`+`, `-`, `*` & `/`) on multiple CSS values, which can even have different units.

 For example, to set the height of a component to the current page's maximum content height (without scrolling), use the following `calc()` statement: